pbmoeller/libAwesomeMC/readme.md

 ## About the library

-I wrote this libAwesomeMC to read and write Minecraft data to modify or use it in private projects.
+I wrote libAwesomeMC to read and write Minecraft data to use it in private projects.
 Because there are only a few libraries in C++ and many of them are outdated, I began to develop my own library.
 This is not only a library to support my own projects, but also for learning CMake and C++20 features in a practical way.

 I hope this library is also useful for other people.

 Please feel free to contact me if there are any bugs, feature requests or problems with the library.